-5 preliminary local assessment units (LAU) were defined based on the extent of the proposed leases and has since been altered to capture the relative extent and area of influence of the Proposal (based on modelling described in BMT 2022) to ensure alignment with the EPA Technical Guidance: Protection of Benthic Communities and Habitats (EPA 2016) (Figure 2.1).
-The LAUs together encompasses an area of ~200 km2 which is spread across areas of the Archipelago in which the leases are proposed.
-The LAUs are unique in that the Proposal is non-contiguous, i.e. the Zone of Influence is generally limited to a constrained area at or adjacent to the leases.
-As such, habitat mapping has only been conducted for areas within the Zone of Influence, as well as for nearshore areas where there are known significant environmental values (e.g. fringing coral reefs).
-This means there are some habitats, between the Zone of Influence and the nearshore fringing reefs, within the LAUs which were not mapped.
-Though this is unusual, this was seen to be the most appropriate approach to ensure understanding of benthic habitats in proximity to the leases while still providing information on the proximity of significant habitats (fringing coral reefs) to the Proposal.
+Four preliminary local assessment units (LAU) were defined based on the extent of the proposed sites and has since been altered to capture the relative extent and area of influence of the Proposal (based on modelling described in BMT 2024) to ensure alignment with the EPA Technical Guidance: Protection of Benthic Communities and Habitats (EPA 2016) (Figure 2.1).
+The LAUs together encompasses an area of ~170 km2 which is spread across areas of the Archipelago in which the sites are proposed.
+As such, habitat mapping has only been conducted for areas within the zones of impact, as well as for nearshore areas where there are known significant environmental values (e.g. fringing coral reefs).
+This means there are some habitats, between the zones of impact and the nearshore fringing reefs, within the LAUs which were not mapped.
+Though this is unusual, this was seen to be the most appropriate approach to ensure understanding of benthic habitats in proximity to the sites while still providing information on the proximity of significant habitats (fringing coral reefs) to the Proposal.

 Prior to field surveys, BMT collated available marine spatial data (including existing mapping products and satellite imagery) and overlayed all layers in ArcGIS 10.8 for assessment of the Proposal survey area.
-Satellite imagery was used to assign habitats to the nearshore regions across the Buccaneer Archipelago in proximity to the leases where there was potential for impacts to BCH.
+Satellite imagery was used to assign habitats to the nearshore regions across the Buccaneer Archipelago in proximity to the sites where there was potential for impacts to BCH.
+Previous habitat mapping, which was conducted in 2011 to assess habitats within Cone Bay for the Kimberley Aquaculture Development Zone, has also been included within the revised mapping for this Study.